HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-swagger.md

 ---
-title: A Professional ASP.NET Core API Service - Swagger
+title: A Professional ASP.NET Core API Service
 date: September 19 2020
 category: aurelia
 tags:
-	- .net
+	- dotnet
-    - asp.net core
+    - asp.net-core
-    - web api
+    - web-api
     - api
-    - open api
+    - open-api
     - swagger
 ---

-### Swagger
+## Swagger

 When consuming a web API, understanding its various methods can be challenging for a developer.
 Swagger, also known as OpenAPI, solves the problem of generating useful documentation and help pages for web APIs.
 It provides benefits such as interactive documentation, client SDK generation, and API discoverability.